-As of December 31, 2017 and 2016, the Fund maintains the following contingency processes:
+As of December 31, 2018 and 2017, the Fund maintains the following contingency processes:

-- (a) Various labor processes from its operations related to legal claims for payment of profit sharing and reimbursement of social benefits, recording a provision of approximately S/2,172,000 as of December 31, 2017 (S/1,909,000 as of December 31, 2016), see Note 13(g). - (b) Various constitutional processes (appeal for legal protection) related to the restitution of labor rights to former workers of the Fund.
+- (a) Various labor processes from its operations related to legal claims for payment of profit sharing and reimbursement of social benefits, recording a provision of approximately \$/2,198,000 as of December 31, 2018 (\$/2,172,000 as of December 31, 2017), see Note 13(g).
+In opinion of the Management and the legal advisors the provision for legal contingencies recorded as of December 31, 2018 and 2017, is adequate. - (b) Various constitutional processes (appeal for legal protection) related to the restitution of labor rights to former workers of the Fund.
 Also, processes originated by discrimination in the right for participating in awarding and contracting processes, cancellation of registration of Technical Entities for infractions committed.
 In the Management's opinion and its legal counsels, those contingencies will not cause possible losses at the end of those processes.